Go to content Go to main navigation More in this section

 Possible side-effects are usually minor

-For most women, the contraceptive patch is safe, effective and convenient.
-Some women may experience minor side effects such as breast tenderness or headaches while using the patch, but these should disappear during the first 2-3 months of use.
+For most users, the contraceptive patch is safe, effective and convenient.
+Some users may experience minor side effects such as breast tenderness or headaches while using the patch, but these should disappear during the first 2-3 months of use.
 If not, just make an appointment to see one of our doctors.

 While there are some rare but serious risks associated with hormonal contraception, the risks are smaller than the health risks associated with pregnancy.

-However, there are some women who may not be able to use the pill because of their health history.
+However, there are some people who may not be able to use the pill because of their health history.
 Our doctors can suggest alternative methods of birth control.

 Advantages of the birth control patch